SUNTADTAWAN/EXAM1_WS/README.md

 ## How to Use

-1. Use keyboard for control turtle :
+1. Use keyboard for control turtle

-moving around :

-u    i    o

-j    k    l

-m    ,    .
+2. Use keyboard for spawn / clear / save pizza